ParthibanRajasekaran/tab-timer/README.md

 # Tab Timer

-Track how long each browser tab has been open with ease. **Tab Timer** is the perfect tool for better time management, productivity, and focus.
+**Tab Timer** is a lightweight Chrome extension designed to help users track how long a browser tab has been open.
+It helps with time management by providing visual indicators of how long each tab has been open, encouraging users to be more mindful of their time.

 ---